rapiz1/rathole/README.md

 type = "tcp" # Optional.
 The protocol that needs forwarding.
 Possible values: ["tcp", "udp"].
 Default: "tcp" token = "whatever" # Necessary if `client.default_token` not set local_addr = "127.0.0.1:1081" # Necessary.
-The address of the service that needs to be forwarded nodelay = false # Optional.
-Determine whether to enable TCP_NODELAY for data transmission, if applicable, to improve the latency but decrease the bandwidth.
-Default: false retry_interval = 1 # Optional.
+The address of the service that needs to be forwarded nodelay = true # Optional.
+Override the `client.transport.nodelay` per service retry_interval = 1 # Optional.
 The interval between retry to connect to the server.
 Default: inherits the global config

 [client.services.service2] # Multiple services can be defined